 Bamboo grown in beautiful ornamental pots or containers can look quite stunning.
 The combination of sizes, textures, colours and shapes to go with your bamboo is limitless.
-Growing in pots gives flexibility in manoeuvring in the garden, patio or balcony.
+Growing in pots gives flexibility in maneuvering in the garden, patio or balcony.
 Because the pot itself is a barrier, there is no need to be concerned of bamboo taking over the garden.
 Because bamboo achieves tall heights in small growing spaces, it is very ideal for those balconies/patios with tight spaces.

 Most species of bamboo can be grown in pots or containers.
 However, care and maintenance can potentially be more involved depending on the species and pot sizes chosen.